 Republicans can help remove the partisan rancor over the issue by leading on a compromise.

-They could efforts to integrate the gubernatorial contest into mid-term election years when Kentuckians choose state and federal representatives, state and U.S. senators up for reelection and a host of local officeholders, but not presidents.
+They could support efforts to integrate the gubernatorial contest into mid-term election years when Kentuckians choose state and federal representatives, state and U.S. senators up for reelection and a host of local officeholders, but not presidents.

 Such would be much more in line with the 34 states currently electing governors to four-year terms during mid-term elections.